 Disinfectants and sanitizers are widely available as liquids, sprays, or wipes.
 Any

 of these will work well, killing almost all bacteria and viruses.
 You can also make

 your own inexpensive disinfectant.
 Just add 1 tablespoon liquid chlorine bleach to 1

 gallon of water.
 Store the solution in a spray bottle and make a new solution every 2

 to 3 days.

 You should clean thoroughly before you disinfect.
-Buildup of food or grease will not
+Food or grease buildup won't allow

 How you dry your dishes and utensils also plays an important role in kitchen sanitation.